neelBanerjee/laravel-weather-app/README.md

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

-## Laravel Weather Application
-In this application we are fetching simple weather data of any city like temperature, humidity, weather condition, wind speed etc. We are using Open Weather Map API (https://openweathermap.org/api) to fetch live weather condition.
-Here user can serach weather data by city name and maintain a list of pre-search result in database table for faster response time.
-Caching mechanism is also implemented along with database indexing to optimize the response time.
-User also can delete or sync latest data via direct API call.

 ### Premium Partners

 - **[Vehikl](https://vehikl.com/)**